abzf0/csce221_pas/REPORT.md

 `sort::insertion(collection.begin(), collection.end());` will sort elements in ascending order.

-How would you call sort::insertion to sort elements in descending order (greatest to least)?
-(Be prepared to provide implementation details, including how to call sort::insertion.)
+How would you call `sort::insertion` to sort elements in descending order (greatest to least)?
+(Be prepared to provide implementation details, including how to call `sort::insertion`.)

 ## Question 5